ChrisDellapinna/SimpleBoy/README.md

-SimpleBoy is a GameBoy emulator which aims to be cleanly and simply coded while providing a very good emulation accuracy.
+SimpleBoy is a GameBoy emulator which aims to be cleanly and simply coded while providing very good emulation accuracy.
 Its currently very much a work in progress.
 Cross platform compatibility, debugging capabilities and a GUI are all planned.

 Please note this emulator was originally named "Just Another GameBoy Emulator" or "JAGBE"